 please encourage him or her to consider other options as appropriate, such as taking

 an incomplete, withdrawing from the course or taking a medical leave from school.

-The Office of Student Affairs, Residence Life, the Financial Aid Office and Student
+The Office of Student Affairs, Residence Life, the Financial Aid Office and the Counseling

-Counseling Services (SCS) can all provide further information and counsel to a student
+Center can all provide further information and counsel to a student who is considering